Conscious Co-Stewardship

 Redesigning Rental Housing

-Governments presumably protect the innocent and vulnerable with housing laws that we have discovered are meaningless without enforcement.
-In my systems study of response to the vulnerable, unrepresented tenant role asking the system for justice, it instead responding with harm that ascended without end until I literally had a nervous breakdown.
+In my systems study of the response of the Housing Justice System's response to the vulnerable, unrepresented tenant role asking it for fairness and justice, it instead responding with harm that ascended without end until I literally had a nervous breakdown.
 Shortly afterward, I tested at a 76/80 PCL-5 PTSD score - an "extreme" level that correlates with a soldier experiencing boots on the ground armed combat or a long term physical violence victim.

-Changing the rules without changing the paradigm means that rules which don't agree with a central paradigm held by property owners and managers will often be circumvented - to the detriment of the vulnerable that the rules are designed to protect.
-As we have found.
-For deep change, a shift in paradigm is required.
+Changing the rules without changing the paradigm does little.
+Property owners and managers will circumvent inconvenient rules to the detriment of the vulnerable they are designed to protect.

 Rental Housing has a Paradigm Problem called "Passive Investing"